fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 You can also install plain osquery on your hosts and connect to Fleet using osquery's `TLS API` plugins.

 > For ChromeOS hosts, the fleetd Chrome extension is installed instead of osquery.
-This Chrome browser extension is only supported on ChromeOS operating systems that are managed using [Google Admin](https://admin.google.com).
+It is only supported on ChromeOS operating systems that are managed using [Google Admin](https://admin.google.com).

 ## Add hosts with Orbit